CLIP-GS: Unifying Vision-Language Representation with 3D Gaussian Splatting: Experiments

 \textbf{Comparisons with state-of-the-art methods.} We compare CLIP-GS with the previous excellent multimodal point-cloud approaches \cite{ulip2, uni3d, openshape}.
 In CLIP-GS, 3DGS is adopted for 3D shape retrieval, whereas other methods use point clouds for their retrieval processes.
 The results are shown in Tab. \ref{tab:ovr}.
 Our CLIP-GS outperforms point cloud-based methods across all retrieval tasks by a large margin.
 Compared to the previously best-performing approaches, CLIP-GS achieves improvements of +9.0, +6.9, +10.5, and +7.6 in terms of $R@K$ for Text $\rightarrow$ 3D, 3D $\rightarrow$ Text, Image $\rightarrow$ 3D, and 3D $\rightarrow$ Image retrieval tasks, respectively.

 \textbf{Qualitative analysis.} In Fig. \ref{fig:visr}, we showcase how CLIP-GS successfully retrieves 3D shapes from text or real-world images.
 By computing the cosine-similarity between images/text and 3D shapes, we retrieve the most similar or the Top2 similar 3D shapes.
 The results indicate that CLIP-GS retrieves reasonable 3D shapes based on text in the query set (Fig. \ref{fig:visr} top).
 CLIP-GS performs well when retrieving real-world images.
 In addition, we explore taking two images as input to retrieve 3D shapes similar to both images (Fig. \ref{fig:visr} bottom).
 It is evident that CLIP-GS has learned the encoding of 3DGS and can align the features of 3DGS well with the image and text spaces.
+More visualization results are available in the supplementary materials.